The Story and Artifacts of

 goguryeo-kingdom-black-tortoiseBlack Tortoise with dragon head painting

 The Goguryeo Kingdom is the first among the three articles I'm going to write.
-Most of the descriptions here are cited from the National Museum of Seoul.
+Most of the descriptions here are cited from the National Museum of Korea in Seoul.

-Yes, I took the photos myself and hope they help describe the history, or some parts of the Goguryeo very briefly.
+Yes, I took the photos myself and hope they can help describe the history on some parts of the Goguryeo Kingdom very briefly.

 The Goguryeo Kingdom[1], sometimes called Goryeo, was one of the famous Three Kingdoms in Korea that existed from 37 BCE to 66 CE.
 It dominated the northern and central parts of Korea and the southern and central regions of Manchuria.